 The background to the plea – the homeless in India

-A homeless person is said to be someone who cannot afford a housing or is unable to maintain a regular and safe shelter.
+A homeless person is said to be someone who cannot afford housing or is unable to maintain a regular and safe shelter.
 According to a February 2016 report by the India Today magazine, India is home to about 78 million homeless people.
-Factors that contribute to homelessness are – lack of affordable housing, changes in the industrial economy leading to unemployment, inadequate income supports, de-institutionalisation of patients with mental health problems, physical or mental illness, disability, substance abuse, domestic abuse or violence, and job loss.
+Factors that contribute to homelessness are – lack of affordable housing, changes in the industrial economy leading to unemployment, inadequate income support, de-institutionalization of patients with mental health problems, physical or mental illness, disability, substance abuse, domestic abuse or violence, and job loss.

-Out of the above 78 million, perhaps many will be able to manage and live with demonetization, go to banks, and exchange or deposit olden notes and withdraw newer currency.
-But let us focus on those who may be at the extreme bottom of this homeless pyramid – the beggars, the homeless that sleep on the roadsides, pavements, beneath the flyovers, in corridors or shades of markets, on railway platforms and bus-stations, or maybe daily wage workers who sleep on their hand-carts, or any such arrangements.
+Out of the above 78 million, perhaps many will be able to manage and live with demonetization, go to banks, and exchange or deposit old notes and withdraw newer currency.
+But let us focus on those who may be at the extreme bottom of this homeless pyramid – the beggars, the homeless that sleep on the roadsides, pavements, beneath the flyovers, in corridors or shades of markets, on railway platforms and bus stations, or maybe daily wage workers who sleep on their hand-carts, or any such arrangements.

 The number of such people who are the most destitute in India was 1.77 million according to the last available Census data of 2011.
 This number may be capturing the reality insufficiently, as often governmental census do, and it may have grown in last 5 years.
 Whatever the number, it is at least about 2 million in 2016.

-Next, it may be logical to assume that some or many of them have tucked away at least Rs 1,000 or 2,000, or may-be even Rs.
-10,000 in the inner folds of their tattered clothings as they struggle to live every day on the streets of India.
+Next, it may be logical to assume that some or many of them have tucked away at least Rs 1,000 or 2,000, or maybe even Rs.
+10,000 in the inner folds of their tattered clothing as they struggle to live every day on the streets of India.
 Post-demonetization, apart from being able to obtain any new money either by begging or any method of earning new money, how will these folks survive now – their entire lifeline of 1,000 or 2,000 in their pockets being worthless?

-What will these people do in face of inability to buy even a slice of bread to survive today or tomorrow by the time you read this corner, or will some of them be departed souls by then?
+What will these people do in the face of the inability to buy even a slice of bread to survive today or tomorrow by the time you read this corner, or will some of them be departed souls by then?

 The background to the plea – those in modern slavery in India

-Modern slavery is described as one person possessing or controlling another person in such as a way as to significantly deprive that person of their individual liberty, with the intention of exploiting that person through their use, management, profit, transfer or disposal.
+Modern slavery is described as one person possessing or controlling another person in such as a way as to significantly deprive that person of their individual liberty, with the intention of exploiting that person through their use, management, profit, transfer, or disposal.

 The 2016 Global Slavery Index of the Walk Free Foundation estimates that there are over 18 million people in India living lives of said modern slavery.
-The report further adds that India’s challenges are immense – across India all forms of modern slavery, including inter-generational bonded labour, trafficking for sexual exploitation and forced marriage, child labor, and other indescribable forms, exist.
+The report further adds that India’s challenges are immense – across India all forms of modern slavery, including inter-generational bonded labor, trafficking for sexual exploitation and forced marriage, child labor, and other indescribable forms, exist.
 Evidence suggests that members of lower castes and tribes, migrant workers and religious minorities are disproportionately affected by modern slavery.
-Modern slavery occurs in brick kilns, carpet weaving, embroidery and other textile manufacturing, forced prostitution, agriculture, domestic servitude, mining, and organised begging rings, and labour, particularly prevalent throughout India with families enslaved for generations.
+Modern slavery occurs in brick kilns, carpet weaving, embroidery and other textile manufacturing, forced prostitution, agriculture, domestic servitude, mining, and organized begging rings, and labor, particularly prevalent throughout India with families enslaved for generations.

 Thus the question which this corner now begs – how will these who are actually in physical captivity change or deposit any monies that they may have been able to save away from their “earnings” that their masters or pimps have given them over the past many years?
 A bonded labor in a brick kiln may have saved a Rs.
-100,000/- in cash, in past 5 years of his back-breaking life.
-A sex-worker, in captivity in the brothels of metro cities may have saved a Rs.
+100,000/- in cash, in the past 5 years of his back-breaking life.
+A sex worker, in captivity in the brothels of metro cities may have saved a Rs.
 100,000/- in cash, in past 5 years of her ruthless exploitation.
 And so on.
-Even those sex-workers rescued by the police and NGOs that are housed in shelter homes are not allowed to go out of their institutions.
+Even those sex workers rescued by the police and NGOs that are housed in shelter homes are not allowed to go out of their institutions.
 What should they do?